bclover/real-world-functional-programming-book/gitbook/part7/total_functions.md

 As your functions grow in number, size, and you start composing them, it can be really hard to keep track of all the types going around, and ensuring that you're always getting the correct type.
 If another developer is using your code, will they get a meaningful error if your function chokes on a weird type it wasn't expecting?
 These kinds of problems types can help like TypeScript, [Flow](https://flow.org/), [Elm](http://elm-lang.org/), and [PureScript](http://www.purescript.org/).

 The downside here is libraries.
 Just because you're using a transpilation/compilation solution doesn't mean your consumers are.
 While you can use TypeScript and publish a library to `npm` doesn't mean those who install it will be using TypeScript.
 They could just be using raw JavaScript, or Webpack with just ES6.
+Also, not all data parsing libraries are strict like [AVRO](https://avro.apache.org/docs/current/)/[Protobuf](https://developers.google.com/protocol-buffers/) to ensure the types they parse are "guaranteed a `Number` once you get it to use for your add function" at runtime.
 That said, even a little can help, it just won't make your functions total for everyone.

 ## Solution: Solving With Manual, Native Runtime Validation

 Another solution is to do your own runtime type evaluation.
 If you implement a whitelist, then you only ensure the types you're expecting get through, otherwise you tell the caller of the function it failed, and you give them as much detail about what they passed in so they can have an easier time debugging.
+We started this with our `isString` usage in the first example for `notBlank`.

 Without using any libraries and just raw JavaScript, we'll return our own result following the multiple return value model that Go, Lua, and Python follow (see [Part 1: Error Quest](part1/error_quest.md)):